Woman on laptop using Cloud technology. Image courtesy of Shutterstock.

 So you've made the decision to migrate into the Cloud.
 Great!
-Managing records and information this way, known as cloud-based RM, will result in more efficient processes and save time and dollars that would have been required using any technology infrastructure.
+Managing records and information this way, known as cloud-based RM, will result in more efficient processes to save your organization time and dollars that would have been required using any technology infrastructure.

 We've thought of and outlined what you should deliberate to be successful when taking on this effort, including:

 - a list of four factors to consider in preparation,

 - three steps required to carry out the migration process.